How do ATM switches differ from IP routers in B-ISDN? (original) (raw)

 Broadband ISDN (B-ISDN) is a network architecture that uses asynchronous transfer mode (ATM) to deliver high-speed data, voice, and video services.
 ATM is a packet-switching technology that divides data into fixed-length cells and routes them through a network of ATM switches.
 IP routers, on the other hand, are devices that forward packets of variable length based on their destination addresses.
 How do ATM switches differ from IP routers in B-ISDN?
 In this article, we will explore some of the key differences and advantages of each technology.

-Find expert answers in this collaborative article
+Top experts in this article

 ATM/IP integration